MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/voice-commands-hololens.md

 The table below provides the full list of voice commands that you can use with Dynamics 365 Remote Assist on HoloLens.

 To use a voice command, say “Remote Assist”, and then say one of the voice commands.
-For example, say "Remote Assist, Move" to enter Move mode for a slate (window).
+For example, say "Remote Assist, Move" to enter Move mode for a window.
 You can also gaze at any button and say “Remote Assist, Select” to select that button.

 |Voice command|Description |
 | ------------- | -----|